Zoddy/cushion/README.md

 **callback** - callback function(error, document) for error and response handling

 ### set content ###
 **Description:** If you only set one argument, you get the content of the object of that name.
 If you set 2 or more (you can set how much do you want) it will work as setter.
+If you set the body and the content argument (the last one) was explicitly set to 'undefined', the property will be deleted.

 	doc.body(obj)
 	doc.body(obj, content)